Rui Hachimura NBA Playoffs Player Props: Lakers vs. Grizzlies

 Rui Hachimura Insights vs. the Grizzlies

-- Hachimura's opponents, the Grizzlies, have one of the fastest offensive tempos, ranking sixth, averaging 104.1 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- On defense, the Grizzlies have conceded 113 points per game, which is 11th-best in the NBA.
+- Defensively, the Grizzlies are 11th in the NBA, giving up 113 points per game.

-- On the boards, the Grizzlies are ranked 21st in the NBA, conceding 44.4 rebounds per contest.
+- On the glass, the Grizzlies have allowed 44.4 rebounds per game, which puts them 21st in the NBA.

-- Conceding 26.4 assists per contest, the Grizzlies are the 26th-ranked team in the league.
+- Giving up 26.4 assists per game, the Grizzlies are the 26th-ranked team in the NBA.

-- Looking at 3-pointers, the Grizzlies are 25th in the NBA, allowing 13 makes per game.
+- In terms of 3-pointers, the Grizzlies are ranked 25th in the league, allowing 13 makes per game.

 Rui Hachimura vs. the Grizzlies